everops-mat/dockerbucket/alpine.md

 ### Setup FROM and enable a version choice.

 First let's set the where we'll pull from.
 I use `podman` and `docker` equally, so on I give the full path to the FROM image.

 An `ARG` for the version, `VER` is there.
 This can be overridden with `--build-arg 'VER=<version>'`.

 ```
 <<base.image>>=
 ARG VER=latest
 FROM docker.io/alpine:${VER}
-@  % def VER
+@
 ```

 ### Setup user specific arguments.

 Setup a base username, uid, gid, and work directory with some defaults.
 All of these can be overridden with `-build-arg "ARG=VALUE"`.

 ```
 <<base.userargs>>=